• Free shipping on all orders

 2. Cut Tar Away With Clippers

-Continue to cut the tar out of your dog’s paws until there is none left.
+Gently pull the tar back away from the skin and snip the hair carefully just below the tar.
+The clumps should fall away after you cut the fur.
+Continue to cut the tar from your dog’s paws until none is left.
 Some very small areas might be difficult to remove.

 groomer trimming maltese dog paw